taromorimoto/teuvopeltoniemi/_posts/news/2023-07-28-Presentation-Finnish-utopians-Finnfest2023.md

 ---
 layout: post
-title: Presentation “Finnish Utopian Communities in Americas”
+title: Presentation about Finnish Utopians in Americas at Finnfest2023
 categories: [Presentation]
 ---
-Presentation about the Finnish Utopian Communities in Americas.
-Finnfest2023, Duluth, MN.
+Presentation “Finnish Utopian Communities in Americas” at Finnfest2023, Duluth, MN.
 July 28.